Zafeer/tdd-refactor-legacy/ExpenseReportKata/documentation/Step-7/TDD_new_feature_Lunch.md

 Rerun the test, and it should pass.

-## Step5: Check for all Lunch Expense Details to be defined
+## Step 6: Check for all Lunch Expense Details to be defined

 ### **Green**